-If the above warning lights or indicator light do not come on initially when the key is turned to "ON", or if a warning or indicator light remains on, see page 3-4 for the corresponding warning and indicator light circuit check.
+- If the above warning or indicator lights do not come on initially when the key is turned to "ON", or if a warning or indicator light (except the oil pressure warning light) remains on, see page 3-3 for the corresponding warning and indicator light circuit check. - After going off once, the oil pressure warning light will come back on until the engine is started.
+If the warning light does not come on, or if the warning light does not go off after starting the engine, see page 3-3 for the engine oil pressure warning light circuit check.